olasitarska/coc-handbook/visibility.md

 footer.

-Use consistent naming, ideally always use "Code of Conduct" or "CoC" names, so people will be able to find the link immediatelly.
+Use consistent naming, ideally always use "Code of Conduct" or "CoC" names, so people will be able to find the link immediately.

 ### Code of Conduct Page